 We will be open for regular business hours, including Saturdays, starting June 1st.

-We are delighted that Centre County is moving to the Green Phase, but our building is small so we will be continuing our Patients Only Policy at this time.
+We miss you all, and we wish we could permit you to enter the lobby, but our building is small so we will be continuing our Patients Only Policy at this time.
 Even in the Green Phase, PA's policy states that businesses should not open unless the business can offer 6’ social distancing to visitors and staff.
 While we can safely treat your pets, we do not have the ability to offer clients a safe social distance inside the hospital.
 Our exam rooms are small and confined, putting both you and our team members at risk (even with masks) and the waiting rooms are not spacious enough to accommodate six feet of distance between multiple clients or between you and our team.
+We will continue to observe our regular business hours (found at the bottom of the page.)

 PA Guidance for Businesses Permitted to Operate